venkata554/c24-sample-mule-transformer/readme.md

 a new file in the output directory (that you configured on the outbound file adapter) containing the complete MT541 but converted to an XML format.

+To see the FIX flow, copy the data/msg.fix file into the inbound directory.
+Again, you'll see the XML version written to the output directory.

 Processing an HTTP POST
 -----------------------

-The HTTPAcquisition flow takes the SWIFT message from the body of an HTTP POST.
+The HTTPAcquisition flow takes the SWIFT or FIX  message from the body of an HTTP POST.

 Remember that SWIFT messages must use \r\n as their line terminator, so you need to make sure that these are preserved when you create the HTTP request.